All images used in this website, including all the blogs

 10. Emergency Services

 In the event of a breakdown or an accident, you must know the local protocol.
 The universal emergency number in Malta is 112.
-If you are involved in a traffic accident, the law in Malta is very specific: you must not move the vehicle until a traffic warden or a police officer arrives, especially if there is a dispute or a third party involved.
+If you are involved in a traffic accident, you must not move the vehicle until a traffic warden or a police officer arrives, especially if there is a dispute or a third party involved.
 Moving the car can invalidate your insurance claim.

 Ensure that the 24/7 roadside assistance number provided by your rental agency is saved in your phone.
-Most reputable companies provide excellent support and will swap your vehicle if a mechanical fault occurs.
-Always take photos of the car’s condition during pick-up and drop-off to ensure you have a visual record in case of any later disputes regarding scratches or dents.
+Most reputable companies give excellent support and will swap your vehicle if a mechanical fault occurs.
+Always take photos of the car’s condition during pick-up and drop-off to ensure you have a visual record in case of any later disputes.

 Frequently Asked Questions on Car Rentals

-• Do I need a credit card for the security deposit?
+Do I need a credit card for the security deposit?
 Yes, almost all international rental brands require a physical credit card in the lead driver's name to hold a security deposit.
-This deposit is blocked on your card and released once the car is returned undamaged.
 While some local firms may accept debit cards if you buy their premium insurance, a credit card remains the industry standard.

-• Which fuel policy is the most cost-effective?
+Which fuel policy should I avail to save money?
 The Full-to-Full policy is the most transparent and cost-effective.
 You start with a full tank and return it full, paying only for the fuel you consumed at local market rates.
 Pre-purchase options usually result in you paying for fuel you never get the chance to use.

-• Is my standard insurance enough for Maltese roads?
-While basic insurance is legally sufficient, the high excess fees and the narrow nature of Maltese roads make a Super CDW or Full Protection insurance a popular choice.
+What insurance should I have to drive in Malta?
+While basic Third-Party Liability and Collision Damage Waiver are legally sufficient, the high excess fees they come with make Super CDW or Full Protection insurance a popular choice.
 This covers the costs of minor scrapes and dents, which are common in tight parking spaces.

-• Can I take the rental car on the ferry to Gozo?
-Yes, you are permitted to take rental cars on the Gozo Channel Ferry.
+Can I take my rental vehicle on a ferry to Gozo?
+Most rental cars in Malta are allowed on the Gozo Channel Ferry, but it’s not a guarantee.
 The ferry departs from Cirkewwa in Malta and arrives at Mgarr in Gozo.
 You do not pay on the way to Gozo.
 You only pay the fare for the car and passengers when returning to the main island.